deitz88/solar-system-generator/README.md

 ## Usage

-Clone the repo.
+Step one: `Clone the repo`

-You must install the `pycairo` dependency:
+Then, you must install the `pycairo` dependency:

 ```bash
 pip install pycairo
 ```

-navigate to the `Terminal-Based` dir and run:   (for solar system generation)
+After: navigate to the `Terminal-Based` dir and run:   (for solar system generation)

 ```bash
 python3 generate.py